-NEW APPLICATION DEADLINE FOR FALL 2014:
+NEW APPLICATION DEADLINE FOR SPRING 2015:

 Experienced faculties direct each course and take responsibility for designing the teaching materials with the course leaders.
 Specific learning objectives and discussionbased activities have been created for each weekly session.
 Teams of instructors (course faculty), who are particularly qualified to teach the selected topics, deliver these integrated courses.